-2018/19 fee scale
+2019/20 fee scale

-- 32 The Regulations require PSAA to specify, before the start of the financial year to which the fees relate, the scale of fees for the audit of the accounts of opted-in authorities. - 33 The scale of fees for 2018/19 reflects the cost of the expected work programme based on the requirements of the Code of Audit Practice, and is based on the scale fees applicable for 2017/18 with a reduction of 23 per cent.
-The 2017/18 scale fees represent the most accurate reflection available of the auditor's assessment of audit risk and complexity to complete an audit compliant with the Code of Audit Practice for each opted-in audited body. - 34 The scale fee for each opted-in local government and police audited body is available on our website.
-Paragraphs 35 to 39 below explain the arrangements that apply to the variation of fees in certain circumstances.
+- 34 The Regulations require PSAA to specify the scale of fees for the audit of the accounts of opted-in authorities before the start of the financial year to which the fees relate. - 35 The scale of fees for 2019/20 reflects the cost of the expected work programme based on the requirements of the Code of Audit Practice, and is based on the scale fees applicable for 2018/19.
+The 2018/19 scale fees represent the most accurate reflection available of the auditor's assessment of audit risk and complexity to complete an audit compliant with the Code of Audit Practice for each opted-in audited body. - 36 The scale fee for each opted-in local government and police audited body is available on our website.
+Paragraphs 37 to 42 below explain the arrangements that apply to the variation of fees in certain circumstances.